 Hello, I’m Julie.

-I’m a civil servant by day, and a writer by night (like Batman, minus the heroism and the cool gadgets).
+I’m a government employee by day, and a writer by night (like Batman, minus the heroism and the cool gadgets).

-I’ve written a Middle Grade fantasy adventure called The Prophecy Tree, for which I’m currently seeking a publisher, and I’m working on a second novel – an as-yet-untitled ghost story.
-Recently, I also completed a challenge to write a piece of micro fiction every day for a month – you can read more about the idea behind this under Polaroid Prose and, should you be so inclined, you can read some of the stories themselves in my blog posts.
+I’ve written a Middle Grade fantasy adventure called The Prophecy Tree, and I’m working on a second novel.
+Last year, I completed a challenge to write a piece of micro fiction every day for a month – you can read more about the idea behind this under Polaroid Prose and, should you be so inclined, you can read some of the stories themselves in my blog posts.